elm-community/guidelines/README.md

 # elm-community

+## tl;dr

+A community dedicated to sharing maintaince of Elm packages.

+## Process

+- If a repo is proposed to be moved to elm-community, we must assign a maintainer to that repo.
+- The maintainer will have full support to merge PRs as they seem fit.
+- Other community members can ping the maintainer if they want something to get merged.
+- If there's something that really needs to get merged, and the maintainer has taken more than 7 days to respond, we can merge things without their invovlement.
+- Unresponsive champions will be emailed.
+Lack of response will mean a new maintainer will be assigned to that repo.

+## Further info

 This is a meta-repository for organizational stuff related to elm-community.
 The idea is that we can use the 'issues' to discuss organzational questions, and we can use this file (README.md) to document organizational things.